hammy275/immersive-mc/README.md

 - [mc-vr-api](https://www.curseforge.com/minecraft/mc-mods/mc-vr-api) if you're playing in VR.
 - [Forge Config API Port](https://www.curseforge.com/minecraft/mc-mods/forge-config-api-port-fabric) if you're playing under Fabric.

+Additionally, ImmersiveMC (and its requirements) **must be installed on BOTH the server and client to use it!**

 ## What is it?

 The goal of ImmersiveMC is to make Minecraft more immersive!
 It most obviously does this by minimizing the amount of GUIs you need to interact with.